fidgetech/curriculum/docs/4_react/1_functional-programming-with-javascript/AK-4-1-0-11-map-reduce-and-filter.md

 }, 0);
 ```

 In the example above, reduce takes two arguments.
 The first is the `currentValue` of the `reduce()` function.
 The second is the `element` of the array.
 Finally, note the `0` after the function itself.
 This is an initial value that we can optionally provide.
 That way, `reduce()` knows what the `currentValue` will start with.
 Note that if we wanted to multiply or divide, this initial value would be `1`.
-Otherwise, we'd be multipling or dividing by zero!
+Otherwise, we'd be multiplying or dividing by zero!

 While this functionality is very helpful, we can use `reduce()` to do so much more.
 For example, we can use `reduce()` to do things like find the longest or shortest string in an array.
 However, we won't provide a code snippet for that here.
 Instead, let's look at a more complex example.